puiterwijk/draft-birkholz-rats-coswid-rim/draft-birkholz-rats-coswid-rim.md

 The following attributes are derived from the TCG Reference Integrity Manifest Information Model [ref] specification.
 These attributes support the creation of very small CoSWID RIM tags that enable the Remote Integrity Verification (RIV {{-riv}}) of small things, i.e. constrained devices in constrained network environments.
 In consequence, the majority of the attributes listed in this section represent metadata about firmware and supply chain entities that provide firmware for a device (platform).
 Analogously to the mandated software-meta-entries illustrated above, the attributes defined in the table below provide more context and enable steering decisions for the appraisal procedures of a Verifier.
 Consecutively, RIM have to be managed and curated in a consistent manner so that there is no significant threshold for a Verifier to make use of them during an appraisal procedure.

-The design of the following attributes is motivated by the vast variety of identifier types used in production today, e.g. endorsement documents {{-rats-arch}} that are enrolled or on-boarded on the Attester itself.
+The design of the additional RIM attributes in this section is motivated by the vast variety of identifier types used in production today, e.g. endorsement documents {{-rats-arch}} that are enrolled or on-boarded on the Attester itself.
 It is vital to highlight that this variety can render semantic self-descriptiveness more difficult.
 Most importantly though: interoperability beats self-descriptiveness.
 A convergence towards a common identification scheme with respect to software components and its subset that is firmware is highly encouraged - alas not achieved at the time of creating this proposed standard.
+The following table defines the semantics of the set of new members that are added via the reference-measurement-entry map.
+The reference-measurement-entry map is added using the $$coswid-extension CDDL extension point.

 | Attribute Name | Quantity | Description
 |---